 Utilities are one of the most basic cornerstones of civilization as we know it.
-They are the reason that lights turn on when you flip a switch, water flows when you turn a faucet handle, and your gas stove has flame when you turn a knob.
+They are the reason lights turn on when you flip a switch, water flows when you turn a faucet handle, and your gas stove has flame when you turn a knob.
 Without utilities, life simply wouldn’t be the same.

-Best Utility Stocks to Buy
+7 Best Utility Stocks to Buy in 2021

 No matter what sector you plan on investing in, there will always be winners and losers.
 Of course, you want your money invested with a company that’s going to grow and generate strong returns.
 Here are several compelling stocks to buy if you’re looking for exposure to utility companies.

 1. NextEra Energy (NYSE: NEE)

 NextEra Energy is the largest regulated electric company in the United States according to its website.
 The company’s claim to fame is its Florida subsidiary, Florida Power & Light, or FPL.
 Nonetheless, Florida isn’t the only region where you’ll find the company’s utility services.
 In fact, by providing electric utilities across the country, the company has grown to boast a market capitalization of more than $144 billion.

 Like many in the utilities sector, NextEra Energy stock saw high volatility and painful declines as the COVID-19 pandemic began to spread around the world.
 Unlike its peers, it made a strong recovery throughout 2020 before gains tapered off through the first half of 2021, lending a hand to the undervaluation argument.